 There are few adverse effects reported for most popular medicinal mushrooms, which is good news if you are hoping to give them a try!

 In this post, I will highlight six popular medicinal mushrooms, offering a glimpse into some of their potential benefits and linking those claims back to scientific studies whenever I can.

-If you want to know more about how to find chaga (ethically!) and turn it into a delicious tea, check out my blog post devoted entirely to this magnificent mass of mycelium!
+Read my post on foraging and harvesting chaga ethically if you want to know more about how to find chaga and turn it into a delicious tea.

 Consuming chaga may help lower your LDL (“bad” cholesterol) levels, promoting cardiovascular health.